axibase/atsd/administration/migration/reporter.md

 * Open **Clusters > Cluster > YARN (MR2 Included) > Configuration**.

-  * Search for the 'yarn.log-aggregation-enable' property and verify that the property is checked.
+  * Search for the `yarn.log-aggregation-enable` property and verify that the property is checked.

 ![](./images/cloudera-log-aggregation-settings.jpeg)